-Wulwulam was a non-Pama Nyungan language spoken in the region between Jawoyn N57 and Warray N25, two closely related Gunwinyguan languages (Harvey, in Evans, 2003:285).
+Wulwulam is a non-Pama Nyungan language spoken in the region between Jawoyn N57 and Warray N25, two closely related Gunwinyguan languages (Harvey, in Evans, 2003:285).
 Wulwullam (~ Wailwullam) (N32) was documented Spencer in 1912; his short list of nominals indicates a noun class system with vowel-initial class markers, similar to Warray (Harvey, in Evans, 2003:295-7).

 There has been some confusion between Wuna N29 and Wulwulam, and it is likely that some of items described as being on Wulwulam are actually on Wuna.